Augustine Aniebo: Borno State Administrator

 In May 1997, Nigerian security agents, working with Islamic leaders stormed a Christian church in Maiduguri, Borno State and ejected the pastor and church members.
 The church leaders appealed to Aniebo to act quickly to avoid a religious crisis.

 In 1998, he said that the Borno State task force against smuggling had been strengthened to reduce cross-border smuggling of petroleum products to neighboring countries.

 Kogi State Administrator

-Appointed administrator of Kogi State in August 1998, Aniebo left office on 29 May 1999 without swearing in his successor, handing over by proxy.
+Appointed administrator of Kogi State in August 1998, Aniebo left office on 29 May 1999 and handed over to the new civillian government led by Olusegun Obasanjo.